mfmceneaney/saga/README.md

 Complementary to this aspect, the python libraries provide an easy interface for setting up job directories with different configurations and submitting jobs to slurm.
 See, in particular, the `saga.orchestrate.create_jobs()` and `saga.orchestrate.submit_jobs()` methods.

-The python libraries also provide some generic functionality for reading output asymmetry results from `TGraphErrors` and `TH2D` objects and CSV files, aggregating results from job directories created by `saga.orchestrate.create_jobs()`, loading and computing systematics, and plotting asymmetry results and saving them to CSV.
+The python libraries also provide some generic functionality for reading output asymmetry results from CSV files, aggregating results from job directories created by `saga.orchestrate.create_jobs()`, loading and computing systematics, and plotting asymmetry results and saving them to CSV.

 ### Examining Kinematics
 The first step to any analysis should be to peruse your data.